67587597/FSND-Capstone/README.md

     flask run

 # running the tests
-to run the tests, navigate to project directory and use below commands python test.py
+To run unit tests, navigate to project directory and use below commands
+	python test.py

+The postman test collection (udacity-fsnd-capstone.postman_collection.json) could be used for endpoints testing.

 APIs: